 I’m also a real homeowner—and it pains me to admit this as a veteran insurance broker, but my oil tank is reaching the end of its lifespan and needs to be replaced.
-I thought that it might be helpful to document the process from my unique perspective so that you can learn from this process!
+I thought it might be helpful to document the process from my unique perspective so you can learn from it!

 A bit of background: